 Consider the Guided Tour and Book it in Advance.

 The least you want to do during your holiday is to stress of worrying about money.
 Your pre-booked all-inclusive guided tour will guarantee the itinerary you have chosen, hotels, sightseeing, and transport.
 You will be taken care of, and you will see and experience the main highlights of this awesome country.
 If you want to spend the extra money, you will always find ways to do so, but even without extra treats, you will have an enjoyable time.
-Guided tours can be more expensive than traveling by yourself, but such tours allow you to have a perfect idea of all the main expenses before you start the trip.
+Guided tours can be more expensive than traveling by yourself, but such Iceland tour packages allow you to have a perfect idea of all the main expenses before you start the trip.

 Consider the time of the year for your trip.